HarvardPL/CIFC/README.md

 ## Coarse-grained Information Flow Control for Java

-This is a Coq formalization of a Java-like language, including
+This is a Coq formalization of a Java-like secure language, enforcing information flow control.
+It includes

-1. semantics of the language
+1. Semantics of the language
 2. Proof of type system properties
 3. Proof of noninterference (timing-sensitive noninterference (TINI)) property